pcomputo/indentation/README.md

 The input is a file that is not indentated whereas the output will be the indentated contents.
 The basic requirements like that of checking bracket formedness is not the job of this code as with even the correct syntax.
 All this code will do is give you the correct indentated output based on the bracket comparison.
+My friend also helped me with this code.